input-output-hk/marlowe-cardano/doc/marlowe/tutorials/javascript-embedding.rst

 .. code:: typescript

-   const contract : Contract = makeDeposit(alice, 10n,
+    const contract: Contract = makeDeposit(alice, 1700000000n, Close,
-                                  makeDeposit(bob, 20n,
+                                 makeDeposit(bob, 1700003600n, Close,
                                      makePayment(alice, bob,
                                          makePayment(bob, alice,
-                                              Close))));
+                                             Close))))

     return contract;

 The contract has four steps:

-1. Alice can deposit until slot 10
+1. Alice can deposit until POSIX time 1700000000 (2023-11-14 22:13:20 GMT).

-2. Bob can deposit until slot 20 (otherwise Alice gets a refund and the contract is aborted)
+2. Bob can deposit until POSIX time 1700003600 (2023-11-14 23:13:20 GMT),
+   one hour later, otherwise Alice gets a refund and the contract is aborted.

-3. Then we pay Alice’s deposit to Bob
+3. Then we pay Alice's deposit to Bob.

-4. We pay Bob’s deposit to Alice.
+4. We pay Bob's deposit to Alice.

 And that is it.
 You can find the full source code for a templated version of the swap smart contract in the examples in the Marlowe Playground, which we look at